manaswini1869/Golang-Projects/README.md

 The main function sets up and starts an HTTP server listening on port 8000.
 This project demonstrates a basic implementation of a RESTful API in Go for managing movie
  data.
 It can serve as a starting point for building more complex movie management systems.

+# Simple Server
+This Go program sets up a simple web server with two endpoints:

+Static File Serving:

+The root endpoint "/" serves static files from the "./static" directory using http.FileServer.
+This could include HTML, CSS, JavaScript, images, etc.
+Form Handling:

+The "/form" endpoint handles HTTP POST requests.
+It parses form data from the request and prints the values of the "name" and "address" fields back to the response.
+It demonstrates form data parsing using r.ParseForm() and accessing form values using r.FormValue().
+Hello World Endpoint:

+The "/hello" endpoint handles HTTP GET requests.
+It simply responds with "Hello World!".
+Request Handling:

+Handlers are defined for each endpoint (formHandler and helloHandler) using http.HandleFunc.
+Server Initialization:

+The main function initializes the web server, setting up the static file serving, registering the endpoints, and starting the server to listen on port 8080.
+Overall, this program provides a basic example of handling HTTP requests, serving static files, and processing form data in a Go web server.